ni/nimi-python/docs/nidcpower/class.rst

         Specifies whether compliance limits for current generation and voltage generation for the device are applied symmetrically about 0 V and 0 A or asymmetrically with respect to 0 V and 0 A.
-        When set to :py:data:`~nidcpower.ComplianceLimitSymmetry.SYMMETRIC`, voltage limits and current limits are set using a single property with a positive value.
+        When set to :py:data:`~nidcpower.NIDCPOWER_VAL_SYMMETRIC`, voltage limits and current limits are set using a single property with a positive value.
 The resulting range is bounded by this positive value and its opposite.
-        When set to :py:data:`~nidcpower.ComplianceLimitSymmetry.ASYMMETRIC`, you must separately set a limit high and a limit low using distinct properties.
+        When set to :py:data:`~nidcpower.NIDCPOWER_VAL_ASYMMETRIC`, you must separately set a limit high and a limit low using distinct properties.
         For asymmetric limits, the range bounded by the limit high and limit low must include zero.